eppica/Hotel-Management-System/README.md

 # Hotel Management System

 ## About
+Hotel Management System is a program that implements functionalities, like:
+- book
+- guest check-in
+- guest check-out
+- control payments
+- maintain guests
+- manintain rooms
+- maintain room types
+- mantain staff

-Hotel Management System is a Web Application developed for the Programming Language class.
-The main idea of the program is to implement hotel functionalities, like book, check-in, check-out, control payments, maintain guests, room, room types and staff.
+It is a Web Application developed for the Programming Language class.

 ## Technologies